 Extensions range from adding a few more square feet to the living room to multi-room, double-story additions.

 Shop around as builders will give you different quotes.
-Typically these will range from £10,000-£40,000 for a modest 1-2 storey extension.

 Going the DIY route will more than halve your costs, but bear in mind you will have to meet building safety code requirements, and any plumbing and electrics will need to be checked.
 And all gas-fittings must be approved by a qualified gas fitter.